 8) You can also see the status of your request by clicking Available files.
 From here, click Download and then enter your Facebook password when prompted.
 If the file isn’t ready, it will show Pending.

 9) When the file downloads, click Save and then go to the Downloads folder on your computer.
 Open the ZIP file you downloaded to unarchive it.

 Because the archive contains private information, you should keep it secure and take precautions when storing, sending, or uploading it to another service.

 Data included in your Facebook archive

-Your Facebook archive contains copies of your Timeline information, messages you have exchanged in chats, posts, photos and videos you have shared, anything from the Info section of your profile and more.
+Your Facebook archive can contain copies of your Timeline information, messages you have exchanged in chats, posts, photos and videos you have shared, anything from the Info section of your profile, and more.

-It also includes other information available to you in your Facebook account and activity log, including data you did not create yourself such as the ads you have clicked on, logged IP addresses and more.
+It can also include other information available to you in your Facebook account and activity log, including data you did not create yourself, such as the ads you have clicked on and more.